 Bathrooms built for efficient living

 Small spaces do not have to mean ugly solutions.
-A simple and easily-sourced wine barrell above turns a problem into a highlight of a tiny house bathroom.
+A simple and easily-sourced wine barrell paired with a rain shower as above turns a problem into a highlight of a tiny house bathroom.
 These sorts of solutions can be easily transported to your home’s bathroom designs, especially for outdoor bathrooms/showers.

 If you are short on storage, simply look up.
 The above solution to shelf space is rarely utilised in traditional homes.

 Bathrooms in tiny houses can be one of the most obvious sections of the house that suffer from a sense of cramped space.
 A bathroom should always be a place for relaxation, which is why prioritising enough room to enjoy using the space is paramount when designing bathrooms in such small areas.
 Read further tips on making the most of your space with a small bathroom.